 Compared to most of the current Cherry Mint Koala repertoire, it is quite an angular and disorientating listen.
 However, being the centenary of the start of World War One this year, it seemed entirely appropriate to include both this piece - and its contrasting counterpart - in our series as a contribution to the important act of remembrance.

-Beguiling Transmission No 7 is the contrasting companion piece to Pack Up Your Troubles (and definitely out of copyright).
+Beguiling Transmission No 7 is the contrasting companion piece to Pack Up Your Troubles.
 It

 intertwines the melody of another marching song from that era - It's A

 Long Way To Tipperary - with the melody of The Last Post, a well known